NEONScience/NEON-Data-Skills/_posts/2014-12-08-Creating-RasterStacks-RGB-Images-From-Hyperspectral_Remote_Sensing_Data.md

 	title(main="NEON Site Location in Southern California")

-## 3. Raster Math - Creating NDVI and other Veg Indices in R
+## 3. Raster Math - Creating NDVI and other Vegetation Indices in R
+In this last part, we will calculate some vegetation indices using raster math in R!
+We will start by creating NDVI or Normalized Difference Vegetation Index.

-Now the fun stuff!
-Let's create NDVI or Normalized Difference Vegetation Index NDVI is simply a ration between the Near infrared portion of the spectrum and the red.
+<i class="fa fa-star"></i> **Data Tip - About NDVI:** NDVI is  a ratio between the near infrared (NIR) portion of the electromagnetic spectrum and the red portion of the spectrum.
 Please keep in mind the there are different ways to aggregate bands when using hyperspectral data.
-We are just showing you how the do the math.
-This is not necessarily the best way to calculate NDVI using hyperspectral data!
+This example is using individual bands to perform the NDVI calculation.
+Using individual bands is not necessarily the best way to calculate NDVI from hyperspectral data!

-	#r ndvi}
+{: .notice}

+	#Calculate NDVI
+	#select bands to use in calculation (red, NIR)
 	ndvi_bands <- c(58,90)
+	#create raster list and then a stack using those two bands
 	ndvi_rast <- lapply(ndvi_bands,band2rast, f = f)
 	ndvi_stack <- stackList(ndvi_rast)
+	#calculate NDVI
 	NDVI <- function(x) {
   	  (x[,2]-x[,1])/(x[,2]+x[,1])
 	}
 	ndvi_calc <- calc(ndvi_stack,NDVI)
-	plot(ndvi_calc)
+	plot(ndvi_calc, main="NDVI for the NEON SJER Field Site")

+## Extra Credit
+IF you get done early, try any of the following:
+1. Calculate EVI using the following formula : EVI<- 2.5 * ((b4-b3) / (b4 + 6 * b3- 7.5*b1 + 1))
+2. Calculate NDNI using the following equation: log(1/p1510)-log(1/p1680)/ log(1/p1510)+log(1/p1680)
+3. Explore the bands in the hyperspectral data.
+What happens if you average reflectance values across multiple red and NIR bands and then calculate NDVI?